JoeYerardi/geosearch-test-map/README.md

 # geosearch-test-map
-A test of the leaflet-geosearch plugin
+A test of the mampzen leaflet-geocoder plugin